rexcontrols/REXexamples/Integrating_external_devices/RS232_RS485_UART/Generic_Sender_Receiver/README.md

 ## Additional information ##

-- Raspberry Pi is a trademark of the [Raspberry Pi Foundation](http://www.raspberrypi.org).
 - Visit the [REX Controls company webpage](http://www.rexcontrols.com) for more information about the example projects and developing advanced automation and control solutions using the REX Control System.